Army deploys drones against bandits in North-West – The Sun Nigeria

 Agaju Madugba, Katsina

-The Nigerian Army says it has deployed fresh strategies including the use of drones, in efforts to combat banditry currently ravaging parts of the north-west zone of the country.
+The Nigerian Army said it has deployed fresh strategies, including the use of drones, in its efforts to combat banditry currently ravaging parts of the North-West zone of the country.

-Speaking on Thursday in Katsina when he paid a courtesy visit on Governor Aminu, Bello Masari, at the Government House, the General Officer Commanding (GOC), 8 Division of the Nigerian Army, Sokoto, Brigadier-Gen. Abdulkarim Oladapo Otiki, said that the development was part of the initiatives to enforce a recent directive of President Muhammadu Buhari.
+The General Officer Commanding (GOC), 8 Division of the Nigerian Army, Sokoto, Brigadier-Gen. Abdulkarim Oladapo Otiki stated this yesterday in Katsina when he paid a courtesy visit on Governor Aminu Bello Masari at the Government House.
+He said the development was part of the initiatives to enforce a recent directive from President Muhammadu Buhari, adding that the 8 Division covers Sokoto, Katsina, Zamfara and Kebbi States.

-The GOC said: “With the introduction of modern technology, combined with the lion-heart of our able soldiers, we are bound to see a change soon.
+The GOC further said: “With the introduction of modern technology, combined with the lion heart of our able soldiers, we are bound to see a change soon.

 Moreover, according to him, soldiers are also being deployed to farms in the area, to protect farmers as they go about their lawful duties.